bakpakin/Fennel/CONTRIBUTING.md

 relatively unrelated changes.
 If you like to use [git send-email][1] you can, but since its usability is not very good, you can also just attach your patch to your message if you prefer.
-Running `git format-patch HEAD~` will write your most recent change to a `.patch` file you can attach.
+Running `git format-patch HEAD~` will write your most recent change to a `.patch` for attachment.
+Pasting the patch into your mail client is not recommended as most mail clients reformat it subtly.

 We also accept code contributions on the [GitHub mirror][5] if you prefer not to use email.
 For smaller changes that are unlikely to require back-and-forth